As the leaders in luxury prioritize a sustainable future, innovation seems to know no bounds for the eco-luxury minded consumer.

 3. B Corps and beyond

-While farm-to-table still prevails, the new frontier is lab-to-table.
-Through the pandemic we saw supply-chain crisis and astronomical price increases in sustainable food sources so now more than ever, people are turning to innovations happening in the lab.
+While farm-to-table still prevails, the newest frontier is lab-to-table.
+Through the pandemic, we saw a supply-chain crisis and astronomical price increases in sustainable food sources.
+Inflation isn’t helping.
+So now more than ever, people are turning to innovations happening in the lab.
 Plant-based food company, Wamame, has made a breakthrough in its Wagyu beef and researchers at the University of Guelph have discovered how to make a stretchy, oozier vegan mozzarella cheese.
 And that’s just the beginning.
-As the cultivated meat space moves closer to US regulatory approval, companies like the Bay Area startup Wildtype have secured distribution for its cell-based fish.
+As cultivated meat moves closer to U.S. regulatory approval, companies are gearing up for a food revolution.

 6. Psychedelic wellness

 We can’t talk about planetary wellness without tackling personal wellness first and foremost.
-Depression, anxiety, insomnia, and other mental health issues are at all-time highs, and the Covid pandemic has only exacerbated stress for millions.
+Depression, anxiety, insomnia, and other mental health issues are at all-time highs, showing no signs of slowing.

 7. Fine dining goes eco

 Whether you’re back to dining out or still ordering in, there are going to be a lot of sustainable, plant-based meals on offer—no drive-thru required.
 Spots like Copenhagen’s Geranium and New York City’s Eleven Madison have taken meat off the menu, and bakeries like Beverly Hills’ Chaumont and Ladurée offering up vegan croissants and macarons.
-Yes, you can still get meatless Whoppers and McPlants, but the hottest food trend in 2022 will be fancy.
-And oh-so delicious.
+Yes, you can still get meatless Whoppers and McPlants, but why stop there?

 8. Clean fragrances